 If you’re after a traditional Irish pub experience, then you need to visit The Cobblestone in Dublin 7.

-It not only serves one of the best Guinness in Dublin, according to the Guinness Guru.
-Rather, this family-run bar offers a warm welcome and live trad music seven nights a week.
+It not only serves some of the best Guinness in Dublin, but this family-run bar also offers a warm welcome and live trad music seven nights a week.

 Address: 77 King St N, Smithfield, Dublin, D07 TP22, Ireland

 4. Tom Kennedy’s, Dublin 8 – for “savage Guinness”